Frequently Asked Questions (FAQs)

 Q: Can I use Command Line Parameters with PatchOnClick?

-A: Only the registered version of PatchOnClick accepts command line parameters.
-If you pass just a single filename then it is assumed that you want to patch a file and the filename given is the patch file, e. g.:
+For the Windows version, if you pass just a single filename then it is assumed that you want to patch a file and the filename given is the patch file, e. g.:

-PatchOnClick. exe -p "file to patch" "patch filename" "patched filename"
+PatchOnClick.exe -p "file to patch" "patch filename" "output filename"

 This will read the file to patch and the patch file, and produce the patched file.
 To create a patch file without being prompted:

-PatchOnClick. exe -c "original filename" "modified filename" "patch filename"
+PatchOnClick.exe -c "original filename" "modified filename" "output patch filename"

 Q: Does PatchOnClick patch any file?